Academic Matters

 Autumn Term

-• Settling in Parents Information Evenings (October)
+- Settling in Parents Information Evenings (October/November)

 Spring Term

-• Individual Parent Consultations (January/February)
+- Individual Parent Consultations (January/February)

 Summer Term

-• Full Summative Report (April)
+- Full Summative Report (April)

-• Individual Parent Consultations (May)
+- Individual Parent Consultations (May)

 Homework

 Homework can serve as an important way for parents to engage in and support their child's learning.
 With children from Primary 1–Primary 3, we would expect that homework is done together with a parent.
 With children in Primary 4, there should still be considerable parental involvement and support, though they should be beginning to work on their own.
 In Primary 5 and Primary 6 children should be working fairly independently, learning to organise themselves and their work to complete the tasks expected of them.
-Parents are encouraged to inform teachers if children struggle at home a particular piece of work.
+Parents are encouraged to inform teachers if children struggle at home with a particular piece of work.
 Whilst homework can be helpful in reinforcing key learning or developing good study habits, it should not interfere with family life or children's ability to relax and play.
-If you ever have concerns about homework, please contact your child's class teacher.
+If you ever have concerns about homework, please contact your child's Class Teacher.

 School Trips